 Many writers work too hard to produce too little.
-Even the thought of writing can cause them stress.
+Even the thought of business writing can cause them stress.
 When you’re stressed, it’s harder to write…and so a vicious cycle begins.

 Stress can come from outside: a tight deadline, a boss who hates your writing, an overcrowded schedule.
-Then there’s self-doubt and mistaken beliefs about writing…such as the idea that great writers get it right the first time.
+Then there’s self-doubt and mistaken beliefs about business writing…such as the idea that great writers get it right the first time.

 The first step in taking the stress out of writing is to understand that it’s a process.
 Writing is less painful if you take some time to plan, write often for a short time, and give yourself permission to make a mess that you’ll later clean up.

 You can also borrow methods and models from expert writers.
 Many of their strategies can be found in Write More, Stress Less: From Getting Ideas to Getting It Done.

 Dialogue with a Writing Energy (journal prompt)

 Progress Chart (customizable progress tracker)